92% of marketers using video say it’s an important part of their marketing strategy. (Wyzowl)

 If one person or team just doesn’t do the trick to meet your objective, perhaps a more collaborative approach will work.
 If you can swing getting multiple parties involved in this production, go for it.
 Make sure you have a vision set before you rope them in, though, because you can run the risk of too many cats on the campus.
 Cooks in the kitchen?
 You get it.

 Bonus points if you’re spearheading this initiative from start to finish.
 It takes guts and glamour, and we salute you.
 Follow your script or speak from the heart; whatever makes you feel most comfortable.
+To be safe, share it with a colleague before sending it along to make sure it passes as helpful/appropriate.
 There’s nothing like an awkward video of you getting forwarded for all the wrong reasons.

 If you can somehow pull off an endorsement from Oprah, you’re looking at potential video virality here.
 Maybe you have famous people in your alumni or major donor lists.
 If this is the case, it doesn’t hurt to ask for their help in spreading the good word about your school.
 Don’t put all your eggs in this basket, though.
 It’s probably not a sustainable approach!

 Step 4: Go channel surfing for the platform with the highest reach

 Depending on who you’re trying to reach, you’ll want to figure out where your amazing new video will gain the most traction.
 Use whatever data you have available to tap into your prospective students’ preferred medium.
 If you don’t know, you’re going to guess, and that’s okay.
 The worst thing you can do is create something and have it sit in a file folder on your college’s intranet for no one to ever experience.

 - Email — Liven up your comm flows with a video and a CTA combo that makes sense, such as book a meeting with me, let me know if you have any questions, send a text, etc.